miso-lims/walkthroughs/_includes/project-new.md

 1. Click on the _Studies_ header to expand the section.
 1. Click the _Add_ button at the top left of the table.
 1. Much like creating a Project, enter:
-  1. Alias (letters and numbers only): this can have any name, but make sure it is recognizable as belonging to your Project.
+    * _Alias_ (letters and numbers only): this can have any name, but make sure it is recognizable as belonging to your Project.
-  1. Description: any free-text description
+    * _Description_: any free-text description
-  1. Select a Study Type from the drop-down menu.
+    * _Study Type_: Select an option from the drop-down menu.
 Unless you are certain of the sequencing type, select `Other`.
 1. Click the _Save_ button at the upper right.

 ## 2.2 Projects List

 1. Click again on the _Projects_ link under _Preparation_ in the menu on the left side of the screen.
 You will see a list of all of the projects in MISO.
 1. Find the project you just created in the list.
-You can sort any column in the table by clicking the column header.
-You can also search for your project by any of the displayed columns and the table will filter as you type.
+You can sort by any column in the table by clicking the column header.
+You can also search for your project by name, alias, short name, or description by typing text into the _Search_ box at the top right and pressing the _Enter_ key on your keyboard.
-1. Click on the link in the Project Name, Short Name or Alias (they all go to the same page).
+1. Click on the link in the Project Name, Short Name or Alias column (they all go to the same page).

 ## 2.3 Edit Project page